aimms/how-to/Articles/596/596-mysql-db-cloud.rst

 Remarks:

 - There are multiple ODBC drivers available on the cloud that you can use for the 'driver' argument.
+With `this app <https://how-to.aimms.com/Articles/539/539-which-odbc-drivers.html#which-odbc-drivers>`_ you can get an overview of the available drivers.
+    - If uploaded into the AIMMS Cloud, you will see an overview of available drivers of your Cloud.
-With `this app <https://how-to.aimms.com/Articles/539/539-which-odbc-drivers.html#which-odbc-drivers>`_ (uploaded to the same cloud) you can get an overview of the available drivers.
-You can also use this app locally to get an overview of available drivers on your machine.
-If you are testing locally (e.g. with the DB Tunnel app open: see option 2), make sure to update the DriverName argument to match the driver of your local machine.
+    - If used locally, you will see an overview of available drivers on your machine.
+If you are testing locally (e.g. with the DB Tunnel app open: see **Option 2**), make sure to update the DriverName argument to match the driver of your local machine.

-Option 2: Use the DB Tunnel app
+Option 2: Use the DB Tunnel App
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 You can use the AIMMS DB Tunnel app to open a connection from your local computer to the AIMMS Cloud database.
-This connection will only remain active for as long as you are logged into the AIMMS Cloud, the Tunnel App remained open and has not been stopped.
+This connection will only remain active for as long as you are logged into the AIMMS Cloud, the Tunnel app remained open and has not been stopped.

 :download:`DB Tunnel app as AIMMS 4.74 aimmspack <downloads/DBTunnel AIMMS 4.74.aimmspack>`